 If you've been reading our beauty content for a while now on Who What Wear, you're likely already familiar with one of our favorite lifestyle, beauty, and fashion bloggers, Melissa Meyers (also known as The Glow Girl).
 Not only is Meyers practically a savant when it comes to navigating clean, nontoxic beauty, but she also loves to routinely share her best tips and tricks when it comes to aging.
 Refreshingly, Meyers is all about embracing the aging process and empowering women to be the best version of themselves—whether that's taking the leap and experimenting with clean beauty products, embracing self-tanners (instead of the sun), or just knowing the best and most effective makeup hacks.

-Being the font of knowledge that she is and in light of the COVID-19 outbreak, we reached out to Meyers for her best makeup and skin tips—quarantine edition.
-Now that everyone is under strict stay-at-home orders and taking video calls at all hours is the new normal, we asked Meyers to share her best skincare and makeup tips.
+Being the font of knowledge that she is and in light of many of us still working from home, we reached out to Meyers for her best makeup and skin tips—video-call edition.
+We asked Meyers to share her best skincare and makeup tips.
 In other words, what can we do to look as photogenic and bright-eyed as possible?
-Keep scrolling for 10 beauty tricks Meyers always abides by before jumping in front of her screen.
+Keep scrolling for 10 beauty tricks Meyers has for how to look photogenic in your 50s.

 Tip #1: Pregame With Masks